Call for Abstract

 Drug design is an inventive process of finding new medications of a biological target which frequently but not necessarily relies on computer modeling techniques use of high throughput screening techniques to analyze a new compounds, both by synthetic and natural, as novel drugs.
 Regrettably, this approach has yielded very little achievement in the field of anti-infective drug discovery.
 The identification of both molecular targets that are essential for the survival of the pathogen, and compounds that are active on intact cells, is a challenging task.
 Even more formidable, however, is the fulfillment for appropriate potency levels and suitable pharmacokinetics, in order to achieve efficacy in small animal disease models.

-- Track 1-1Latest Development In Drug Discovery
+- Track 1-1Latest Development in Drug Discovery

-- Track 1-2Challenges Faced In Drug Discovery
+- Track 1-2Challenges Faced in Drug Discovery

 - Track 1-3Pharmacogenomic Drugs

-- Track 1-4Biological Products Used In Drug Discovery
+- Track 1-4Biological products Used in Drug Discovery

-- Track 1-5Human Genome Project
+- Track 1-5Human Genomic Project

 - Track 1-6Cell based Therapies

 One of the big challenges of medicine today is to deliver drugs specifically to defected cells.
 Nano particulate drug carriers have the potential to answer to this call, as nanoparticles can cross physiological barriers and access different tissues, and also be provided in a targetable form aimed at enhancing cell specificity of the carrier.
 Recent developments within material science and strong collaborative efforts crossing disciplinary borders have highlighted the potential of mesoporous silica nanoparticles (MSNs) for such targeted drug delivery.
 Here we outline recent advances which in this sense push MSNs to the forefront of drug delivery development.
 Relatively straightforward inside-out tuning of the vehicles, high flexibility, and potential for sophisticated release mechanisms make these nanostructures promising candidates for targeted drug delivery such as ‘smart’ cancer therapies.
-Moreover, due to the large surface area and the controllable surface functionality of MSNs, they can be controllably loaded with large amounts of drugs and coupled to homing molecules to facilitate active targeting, simultaneously carrying traceable (fluorescent or magnetically active) modalities, also making them highly interesting.
+Moreover, due to the large surface area and the controllable surface functionality of MSNs, they can be controllably loaded with large amounts of drugs and coupled to homing molecules to facilitate active targeting, simultaneously carrying traceable (fluorescent or magnetically active) modalities, also making them highly interesting